 If you hear someone order a bourbon “on the rocks,” they’re asking for it to be served over ice.
 This is a great option if you prefer your drinks chilled or find the intensity of a neat pour a little overwhelming.
 The ice cools the bourbon and slightly dilutes it as it melts, which can soften the alcoholic bite and make the spirit feel smoother and more approachable.
 For the best experience, try using a single large ice cube or sphere.
 Large ice cubes melt much slower than smaller ones, chilling your drink without watering it down too quickly.

-Serving it With a Splash of Water
+With a Splash of Water to Open It Up

 Adding a little water to your bourbon might sound counterintuitive, but it’s a technique many whiskey experts swear by.
 Just a few drops of water can dramatically alter the drink’s chemistry, opening up the aromas and softening the alcohol’s edge.
 This process can reveal subtle flavors that might otherwise be hidden, especially in higher-proof bourbons.
 A splash of water can tame the “burn” and make the tasting experience more nuanced and enjoyable.
 Start with a tiny amount and add more until you find the perfect balance for your palate.